 The sweet water pool camp is a beautiful place to celebrate that you made it!
 The next day is only a 4.4 km hike, which is done by many day hikers as well.
-The chance is quite small to get lost from here or that you will be attacked by one or another wild animal.
+The chance is quite small to get lost from here or that you will be attacked by a wild animal.

 We used the evening to make a group photo with all the Jatbula trail hikers that started on the same day as us.

 Day 6: Sweet water pool to the Edith falls

 The last part!
 First, you have to climb over some rock formations to leave camp and pass Long Pool.
 Just after this water hole, there is a not too steep climb.
 Once on top, you’ll go down again and before you know it you’ll reach the sign that you survived the Jatbula trail!
 Well done!

 From here it’s only 600 meters to the car park, but we encourage you to take a little round trip to the upper pool.
 This place is absolutely stunning and if you leave camp early you might have this place to yourself for a little while.
 Jump into the water and swim to the waterfall to let the stream fall down on your head and shoulders.